jingyi199858/EZParking/README.md

 # EZParking
-This project is a parking sharing app, running on web
+This project is a parking sharing app, running on a web browser

 How to run server